rebel7580/ESP8266-Alexa_Skills_Thermostat/README.md

 Alexa skill to control HomeVision Thermostat via ESP8266 without opening a router's port/firewall.

-You must have a HomeVision Controller running HomeVisionXL software with the NetIO plug-in and an RCS TX-15B thermostat for this to work.
+<b>You must have a HomeVision Controller running HomeVisionXL software with the NetIO plug-in and an RCS TX-15B thermostat for this to work.</b>

 This is based on the work of Nassir Malik.
 See his Youtube tutorials at https://www.youtube.com/channel/UCn8v7OzXk7IqRdKZdf14yjA and code at https://github.com/nassir-malik